 Our researchers undertook one of the most comprehensive Freedom of Information campaigns ever.
 We requested information from over 1,300 public sector bodies, including councils, quangos, the NHS, Whitehall departments and more.
 This gave us the only comprehensive list of the number of public sector staff working for unions – paid for by the taxpayer.
+This is referred to as ‘trade union facility time’.

 In 2014 we uncovered £108 million in taxpayer-funded subsidies, equivalent to more than 3,000 full-time staff.
 After four years of innovative research and sustained campaigning, government ministers acted to cut these subsidies.
 They have sharply cut the amount of staff time provided to trade unions in the Civil Service and local government.
-We will continue to fight for Ministers to go further and extend those reforms to the NHS and schools, where there are still nurses not nursing and teachers not teaching, but instead working for the trade unions.
+We will continue to fight for ministers to go further and extend those reforms to the NHS and schools, where there are still nurses not nursing and teachers not teaching, but instead working for the trade unions.

 In 2016, the Trade Union Act was published and included the following provisions: